selivan/selivan.github.io/_posts/2016-08-16-php7-change-may-break-some-ubuntu-servers-on-update.md

 If `php.ini` was copied from 5th version, and more strict parser of 7th reads it with errors - php-fpm will silently work with default values.
 For example, if old file had `#` for comments and some of that comments has a brace `(` inside.
 Without brace it still allows such comments, despite what changelog says.

-Maximum size of uploaded file becomes `post_max_size=8m`. `expose_php` in on, so PHP version is sent out in `X-Powered-By` header. `disable_functions`, used to restrict potentially dangerous functions, becomes empty. `display_errors` is 1 and visitors will see full stacktrace on error pages.
+Maximum size of uploaded file becomes `post_max_size=8m`. `expose_php` in on, so PHP version is sent out in `X-Powered-By` header. `disable_functions`, used to restrict potentially dangerous functions, becomes empty. `display_errors` is 1 and visitors will see a full stacktrace on error pages.
 And a lot of other funny things.

 Ubuntu maintainers are trying to avoid this problem with a kludge: